 The South Campus Rail Trail is an old gravel railroad bed located just south of Highway 6 and just west of Chucky Mullins Drive.
 Click here for a Google map link.
-This trail was formerly (and colloquially) known as the “Whirlpool Trails” because of an old appliance factory that resided nearby (which is now being renovated into the South Campus Recreation Center).
-The marked rail bed trail is five miles, out and back.
+This trail was formerly (and colloquially) known as the “Whirlpool Trails” because of an old appliance factory that resided nearby (which is now the South Campus Recreation Center).
+The marked rail bed trail is 5 miles round trip, 2.5 miles out and 2.5 miles back.
 The University’s goal in managing this property is to provide a quality recreational experience for students, faculty, staff, and Oxford and Lafayette County community members who walk, run, and bike on the trail.
 It is the intent of the University to provide minimal signage on this trail in an effort to convey the appropriate usage policies and mileage while respecting the City of Oxford’s recreational easement.
 The Department of Campus Recreation is the primary point of contact for internal and external inquiries regarding the South Campus Rail Trail, and is responsible for oversight of programming and events on this trail.
 If you have any questions about the trail equipment, special events, or logistics, please contact Campus Recreation.
 Campus Recreation is not the primary contact for search and rescue, medical response, or other personal safety concerns.
 If there is a safety concern, please contact the University Police Department at 662-915-7234.

 Trail Map & Policies

 Click here to view a map.